marcopesavento/Super-resolution-3D-Human-Shape-from-a-Single-Low-Resolution-Image/README.md

 ## Acknowledgments

-This research was supported by UKRI EPSRC Platform Grant EP/P022529/1.
+This research was supported by UKRI EPSRC Platform Grant EP/P022529/1 and it made use of time on Tier 2 HPC facility JADE2, funded by EPSRC (EP/T022205/1).